Get your goals, ideas for ‘19 down on paper

 Many new food plots are placed by opportunity.
 Hunters identify an open area that can be accessed with a disk or tiller and gets enough sunlight to turn some seeds into a reliable food source.
 While many of these spots turn into good food-plot locations, it doesn’t always work as planned.
 For hunting, the most-productive plots are placed in areas that provide deer and other wildlife unencumbered feeding opportunities.
 But these areas need to also be located in the right soil, drainage class and location for adequate growth.
 When flexibility is available, these areas can be tailored under the right conditions to produce the best results.

-Luckily, there is a wealth of electronic resources on the internet that provide land managers with the necessary tools to locate a new plot.
-In addition to online aerial photos and USGS Topography maps, the Natural Resource Conservation Service (NRCS) has published soil surveys for all counties of the United States over the last century, and they can be downloaded as an Adobe PDF free of charge.
+Luckily, a wealth of electronic resources on the internet provide land managers with the necessary tools to locate a new plot.
+In addition to online aerial photos and USGS Topography maps, the Natural Resource Conservation Service (NRCS) has published soil surveys for all counties of the United States over the last century.
+They can be downloaded as an Adobe PDF free of charge.
 The soil surveys provide the soil type with specific descriptions of each soil type that can help answer questions about suitability for a new plot.

 In addition to downloading these relic paper documents, the NRCS has a very unique website called the Web Soil Survey (WSS) (https://websoilsurvey.sc.egov.usda.gov/App/WebSoilSurvey.aspx).
 It provides the largest natural resource information system in the world.
 It allows the user to easily navigate to the property, draw an area-of-interest polygon and produce a customized soil map with no cost to the user.
 Additionally, the program provides soil characteristics, suitability summary, vegetative productivity rating, yield potential, etc., for each of the soils located within the specified area of interest or survey area.